ycydsxy/gta/README.md

 - Built in tasks: provide multiple built-in tasks running on this framework for abnormal task monitoring, historical task cleaning, etc
 - Graceful stop: provide graceful stop mechanism, try not to let the running task be stopped violently when the instance exits
 - Pooling: the bottom layer uses the goroutine pool to run asynchronous tasks, and the size of the coroutine pool can be configured
-- Lightweight: external dependence has and only has [Gorm](https://github.com/go-gorm/gorm) and relational database
+- Lightweight: external dependence has and only has [GORM](https://github.com/go-gorm/gorm) and relational database

 Users can submit, schedule, execute and monitor asynchronous tasks through this framework.
 It relies on relational database to ensure the reliability and traceability of asynchronous tasks.
-It can be used in various situations that need to ensure the successful execution of tasks (try our best to ensure the success, unless the task itself or external resources are abnormal)
+It can be used in various situations that need to ensure the successful execution of tasks (try our best to ensure the success, unless the task itself or external resources are abnormal).

 In addition, the framework allows asynchronous tasks to be submitted in a transaction to ensure the strong correlation between the task and the transaction.
 That is, if the transaction fails to roll back, the asynchronous task will not be executed.
 If the transaction is successfully submitted, the asynchronous task will be executed.
-Therefore, it is also an implementation of transaction message
+Therefore, it is also an implementation of transaction message.

 ## Install
 ```powershell